-Cash and cash equivalents include notes and coins on hand, bank balances and highly liquid financial assets with original maturities of three (3) months or less from the acquisition date that are subject to an insignificant risk of changes in their fair value and are used by the Fund in the management of its short-term commitments.
+Cash and cash equivalents include notes and coins on hand, balances held with banks and highly liquid financial assets with original maturities of three (3) months or less from the acquisition date that are subject to an insignificant risk of changes in their fair value and are used by the Fund in the management of its short-term commitments.
 Cash and cash equivalents are carried at amortised cost.